OVI / DUI Urine Tests In Ohio

 Despite the questionable accuracy of urine tests, Ohio has statutes, administrative regulations, and case law supporting the use of urine tests in DUI/OVI cases.
 The statutes say, in summary, that a urine test is admissible if the urine sample is obtained within three hours of operating the vehicle and is analyzed according to methods approved by the Ohio Department of Health.
 The Department of Health developed methods for collecting, handling, transporting, testing and storing urine samples.
 Case law in Ohio supports the use of urine tests in DUI / OVI cases, despite the fact they are the least reliable of the three common tests (blood/breath/urine) and are no longer used in most states.
 If you refuse a urine test, despite its questionable accuracy, you will be subjected to an Administrative License Suspension.Strategies For Ohio DUI / OVI Cases With Urine Tests

-The Dominy Law Firm is focused on DUI/OVI defense.
-Shawn Dominy has expertise in the area of urine testing and has represented many clients charged with DUI/OVI based on urine tests.
-For more information about Shawn Dominy, please see his profile, and for more details about the Dominy Law Firm, please see the 'About Us' page.
+The Dominy Law Firm has expertise in urine testing, and our lawyers have represented many clients charged with DUI / OVI based on urine tests.
+For more information about the Dominy Law Firm, please see the 'About Us' page.
 You can also see what clients say and review past case results.

-Shawn Dominy limits the number of cases he accepts so he can provide outstanding service to his clients.
-If he does not accept your case, he may be able to connect you with an attorney he is mentoring or another DUI defense law firm.
-If you would like to discuss how Shawn Domiy can help with your DUI/OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.
+We limit the number of clients we represent so we can provide personal service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.